bryner18/pybot-ssh-botnet/README.md

 # PyBot SSH Botnet

 This project was made by Bryner.
-Feel free to use and change you want.
+Feel free to use and change whatever you want.

 ## Features